 While Silicon Valley is always awash with new technology buzzwords, one that has become increasingly dominant in recent years is stream processing: a type of software designed to transport, process and react in real time to the massive streams of event data at the heart of large internet companies.
-While it isn’t entirely surprising that a company like Netflix—responsible for 37 percent of U.S. downstream internet traffic—would be interested in technology that processes data as it moves, what is surprising is the uptake in traditional markets like finance, which don’t typically generate the trillions-of-events-per-day workloads seen at giant technology firms.
+While it isn’t entirely surprising that a company like Netflix—responsible for 37% of U.S. downstream internet traffic—would be interested in technology that processes data as it moves, what is surprising is the uptake in traditional markets like finance, which don’t typically generate the trillions-of-events-per-day workloads seen at giant technology firms.
 In fact, this uptake demonstrates a subtle and intriguing shift in the way that companies are reshaping their IT functions.
 In much the same way that the internet transformed how people are connected, today applications are revolutionizing how big companies operate, interact and, most importantly, share data.

 The digital customer experience

 When a customer interacts with their bank to make a payment, withdraw cash or trade stock, that single action or event triggers a slew of activity: Accounts are updated; postings hit ledgers; fraud checks are run; risk is recalculated and settlement processes are initiated.
 So the value of these events to the organization is highest in the moment they are created, the moment in which a broad set of operations all need to happen at once.
 The more widely and immediately available these events are, the easier it is for a company to adapt and innovate.